 The California Supreme Court, in ruling on Abel’s appeal in People v.
 John Clyde Abel

-(2012 DJDAR 3558), began its analysis by noting that Abel’s arguments did not involve the Sixth Amendment because the “speedy trial” right does not attach until the defendant is arrested or a complaint in filed.
+(2012 DJDAR 3558), began its analysis by noting that Abel’s arguments did not involve the Sixth Amendment because the “speedy trial” right does not attach until the defendant is arrested or a complaint is filed in a felony matter.
 Nevertheless, Abel did have the right to object to a precharging delay if the delay is unduly prejudicial and unjustified.
 People v.
 Nelson

 (2008 43 Cal.4th 1242.